 - i.
-Each scheme board shall set minimum fraud prevention requirements for participants in its scheme - ii.
-Participants shall designate an officer who will be responsible for managing risks relating to payment system.

-iii.
-Participants shall ensure that adequate risk management practices and processes are implemented across activities that may impact on the Payments system.
+Each Scheme Board shall recommend minimum fraud prevention requirements for participants in its scheme. - ii.
+Participants shall designate an officer who will be responsible for managing risks relating to payment system. - iii.
+Participants shall ensure that adequate risk management practices and processes are implemented across activities that may impact on the Payments System.